MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ## Introduction
 These app and drivers were developed to overcome the lack of native support for the Nuki Smart Lock 2.0<sup>&copy;</sup> lock (https://nuki.io/en/) in the Hubitat Elevation<sup>&copy;</sup> (HE) home automation (domotics) system.

-It uses an “Integration” app that shields the user from the cumbersome task of configuring all the devices – all the user has to do is to download the app and all drivers to his/hers Hubitat Elevation hub, install the app and voilá – the magic happens!
+It is used an “Integration” app that shields the user from the cumbersome task of configuring all the devices – all the user has to do is to download the app and all drivers to his/hers Hubitat Elevation hub, install the app and voilá – the magic happens!

 Well, that’s what at least I hope will happen …